 Leverage increases risk by magnifying returns

-Most REITs, but especially agency REITs such as Hatteras Financial (HTS) and Capstead Mortgage (CMO), use leverage to increase their returns.
-As a general rule, the big agency REITs use more leverage than non-agency REITs such as Two Harbors Investment (TWO).
+Most REITs, but especially agency REITs like American Capital Agency (AGNC), Annaly Capital Management (NLY), MFA Financial (MFA), and Capstead Mortgage (CMO), use leverage to increase their returns.
+As a general rule, the big agency REITs use more leverage than non-agency REITs like Two Harbors Investment (TWO).

-Investors interested in trading in the mortgage REIT sector as a whole can look at the iShares Mortgage Real Estate Capped ETF (REM).
+Investors interested in trading the mortgage REIT sector as a whole could look at the iShares Mortgage Real Estate Capped ETF (REM).